 What You Need to Know About the Compound Annual Growth Rate

-Real estate is one potential piece of your asset allocation pie, so you should think about, and compare, its potential results against the same benchmark the finance industry compares its results: the 7-10% CAGR (compound annual growth rate)— which I discuss in my Big Picture of Investing post.
+Real estate is one potential piece of your asset allocation pie, so you should think about and compare its potential results against the same benchmark the finance industry compares its results: the 7-10% CAGR (compound annual growth rate)— which I discuss in my Big Picture of Investing post.

 It's important to understand that whether you invest in the public markets or in personally owned real estate, you are ultimately still just trying to meet or beat the public market's 7-10% benchmark.
 It's not necessarily easy to do this in either the public markets or in real estate—but for me, it's been easier in real estate investing.

-I want to get a crystal clear picture of whether or not they are making money, and if they're beating that 7-10% CAGR benchmark.
-I have a method by which I do this in Quicken, which I will eventually share with you in more detail in an online course, but for now I'll try keep it concise.
+I want to get a crystal clear picture of whether or not they are making money and if they're beating that 7-10% CAGR benchmark.
+I have a method by which I do this in Quicken, which I will eventually share with you in more detail in an online course, but for now, I'll try to keep it concise.

 The 5 Critical Components of Real Estate Investing Returns

 These five categories are combined to produce your net profit.
 Once you have that number, you can run it through a CAGR calculator, along with your initial out-of-pocket cash investment and the length of time you were in the property, and that will yield your CAGR for comparison.

-You collect rents, and out of that you pay the PITI (principle, interest, taxes, insurance) on your loan, then pay any management fees (if you are using property management), then pay any expenses that come up like repairs and/or maintenance—and what's left over is your net cash flow.
+You collect rents, and out of that, you pay the PITI (principal, interest, taxes, insurance) on your loan, then pay any management fees (if you are using property management), then pay any expenses that come up like repairs and/or maintenance—and what's leftover is your net cash flow.

-Every month as you cover your PITI, the “P” goes toward paying down your loan principal, so your principle balance is almost always going in the right direction…down.
-While this money doesn't hit your actual bank account until a sale or refi, it is in fact income, to be realized down the road.
+Every month as you cover your PITI, the “P” goes toward paying down your loan principal, so your principal balance is almost always going in the right direction…down.
+While this money doesn't hit your actual bank account until a sale or refi, it is, in fact, income to be realized down the road.

-As you can see in the chart below, which was based on information from the US Census Bureau, it has appreciated about 5.57% per year, from 1963-2016.
-Now that’s less than the stock markets rough average of 10%, BUT with real estate investing you have the other categories making you money and you also have “leverage” working for you if you have a loan (more on that below).
+As you can see in the chart below, which was based on information from the US Census Bureau, it has appreciated by about 5.57% per year from 1963-2016.
+Now that’s less than the stock market's rough average of 10%, BUT with real estate investing, you have the other categories making you money, and you also have “leverage” working for you if you have a loan (more on that below).

 Let's look at some ways you will experience tax benefits.
-Each year, you can not only deduct any net loss on the property (rent minus expenses), but you can also depreciate the value of your property and add that to your expenses—which often puts your property taking a paper loss—which will result in a overall tax savings now.
+Each year, you can not only deduct any net loss on the property (rent minus expenses), but you can also depreciate the value of your property and add that to your expenses—which often puts your property taking a paper loss—which will result in overall tax savings now.

-That said, you are actually just kicking those taxes down the road, because all that depreciation will have to be added to your profit when you sell the property.
+That said, you are actually just kicking those taxes down the road because all that depreciation will have to be added to your profit when you sell the property.

-If you can postpone paying these taxes while you're in your highest earning years, to a time when you're earning less and are in a lower tax bracket, it's always preferable.
-You could essentially keep kicking it on down the road all the way to your death, if you want, while still having a revenue stream from the property!
+If you can postpone paying these taxes while you're in your highest-earning years to a time when you're earning less and are in a lower tax bracket, it's always preferable.
+You could essentially keep kicking it on down the road all the way to your death if you want while still having a revenue stream from the property!

-In some sense this is a subcategory of cash flow, because it’s potentially “cash out of your pocket” at the time of doing it.
+In some sense, this is a subcategory of cash flow because it’s potentially “cash out of your pocket” at the time of doing it.
 But, because it's also voluntary, I don't count it there.
-I keep it in its own category, and track it as such.
+I keep it in its own category and track it as such.

 Wait, Don't Forget the Refi!

-I'm sure most of you are aware of this term, which basically means that you take out a new loan on your property, while at the same time paying off your existing loan, in order to glean some additional benefit.
+I'm sure most of you are aware of this term, which basically means that you take out a new loan on your property while at the same time paying off your existing loan to glean some additional benefit.

-We track this because 1) there are usually closing costs involved which you want to track as an expense, but also 2) the cash you might take out is basically giving you back some of your initial cash investment, which in turn affects your CAGR.
-So you want to be sure to factor that in correctly.
+We track this because 1) there are usually closing costs involved, which you want to track as an expense, but also 2) the cash you might take out is basically giving you back some of your initial cash investment, which in turn affects your CAGR.
+So you want to be sure to factor that incorrectly.

 Why I Like Real Estate Investing Over Public Markets Investing

 OK, so all of the above probably sounds like a lot to take into consideration, but it’s relatively simple math.
-It really comes down to making the effort to do the “bookkeeping,” so you can understand the results.
-Actually, one of the things I like most about real estate investing vs the public markets, is that it's fairly straight forward.
+It really comes down to making the effort to do the “bookkeeping” so you can understand the results.
+Actually, one of the things I like most about real estate investing vs. the public markets is that it's fairly straightforward.

-Real estate investing is also a great business, because it's a product everyone in the world needs—housing!
-The public markets, on the other hand, are riddled with trap doors, puppet masters, layers of fees and businesses we don’t understand.
+Real estate investing is also a great business because it's a product everyone in the world needs—housing!
+The public markets, on the other hand, are riddled with trap doors, puppet masters, layers of fees, and businesses we don’t understand.
 There is a level of uncertainty there that I have a hard time accepting.

 Another benefit (especially for me), is that real estate is not easy to get in and out of quickly!
 You might think that sounds like a bad thing, but in my case, it stops me from making quick (and often bad) emotional decisions around my investments.
 Maybe you can relate?